What is BCEF?

 Details of previously funded projects can be found at www.brunswickcef.org.

-BCEF is presently unable to consider grant applications that fall in the following categories:
+BCEF is presently unable to consider grant applications for the following categories:

 - Services and goods that are part of the school budget.